 If you are one of the unlucky few who has trouble using Minoxidil, don't worry.
 I've got your back on this one.
-Applying Minoxidil is simple once you get the hang of it and a piece of cake once you've been doing it for a while.
+Applying Minoxidil is simple once you get the hang of it, and it's a piece of cake once you've been doing it for a while.
 People seem to stress about whether too much of the liquid is getting into their hair or where exactly they need to apply it, but there is no reason to fret.
 If you follow these directions, you shouldn't have any unanswered questions about using Minoxidil on your head.
 Let's begin.

 Step 1: Get Pumped!

 The first thing you should do when applying Minoxidil is break your bottle out and get pumped.
-If you go into this nervous that something bad is going to happen, you might break a sweat, and that is a frustrating situation to deal with.
+If you go into this process feeling nervous that something bad is going to happen, you might break a sweat, and that is a frustrating situation to deal with.
 Trust me.
 Calm down and find a cool area to use the medication so that you don't have to worry about any extra moisture causing Minoxidil to run down your forehead or neck.

-Step 2: Collect 1mL of Minoxidil
+Step 2: Collect 1 mL of Minoxidil

-You'll need to collect your 1mL of Minoxidil first.
-The applicators will always pull in more than 1mL of Minoxidil, so you will have to gently squeeze some of it out to get the right amount.
-Once the meniscus in the applicator is at the 1mL mark, you are ready to begin using the Minoxidil on your scalp.
+You'll need to collect your 1 mL of Minoxidil first.
+The applicators will always pull in more than 1 mL of Minoxidil, so you will have to gently squeeze some of it out to get the right amount.
+Once the meniscus in the applicator is at the 1 mL mark, you are ready to begin using the Minoxidil on your scalp.

 Step 3: Apply the Minoxidil

 Apply the Minoxidil to the areas of thinning or balding that you are trying to medicate.
-As you can see in the picture to the right, I have my hair parted so that my scalp is exposed.
+As you can see in the picture above, I have my hair parted so that my scalp is exposed.
 This makes it easier to get down to your scalp and to make sure the Minoxidil is going there rather than in your hair.
-Don't put too much at a time, because as you are dripping Minoxidil onto your head, you want to be simultaneously doing step 4 with your other hand.
+Don't put on too much at a time, because as you are dripping Minoxidil onto your head, you want to be simultaneously doing step 4 with your other hand.

-Step 4: Rub the Minoxidil into your Scalp
+Step 4: Rub the Minoxidil Into Your Scalp

 As you are dripping Minoxidil onto your scalp, you should also be spreading it over your scalp with one finger from the other hand.
 If you don't rub it in fast enough, the liquid will build up and run down into your face or wherever else gravity may take it.
 If you accidentally use too much, just make sure to spread it around.